What are some tips when travelling to a different country?

 While most trips will be enjoyable and uneventful, it is a good idea to do some research and be prepared before you leave home.
 One good place to start your research is with government agencies that report safety, security, and health issues related to travel in a foreign country.
 In Canada, this and other useful travel information can be found at:

-- Be aware of the risks of where you are traveling by using the DFAIT travel warnings.
-Take training and /or adjust travel plans according to the most current DFAIT risk level
+- Be aware of the risks of where you are traveling by using the Government of Canada travel warnings.
+Take training and /or adjust travel plans according to the most current risk level.

 - Ask people who have been to that country for information about their experience with safety, customs, and the culture.

-- Have your travel agent tell you about the customs and culture of the area(s) where you will be travelling.
+- Ask a travel agent or research about the customs and culture of the area(s) where you will be travelling.

-- Check the expiry date on your passport.
+- Bring the appropriate identification (e.g., a passport).
+Check the expiry date on your passport.
 Make sure your passport does not expire until after you return home (often 6 months after you return is required).
 Expiry date requirements may vary depending on the country you are visiting - check with your local passport office.

-- Find out if you need special documentation to travel to that country such as a visa.
+- Find out if you need special or additional documentation to travel to that country such as a visa.

 - Prepare an itinerary which lists where you will be each day and night.
 Include as much detail as possible (e.g., hotel addresses and phone numbers).
 Give a copy of the itinerary to your emergency contact at home, and/or work if you are on business travel.